Homes are still taking longer to sell and the majority of prime transactions are now completing below asking price.1

 Refresh the property with a development loan

-At Investec, we tailor development loans according to the scale of the project.
-Our bespoke lending for property development covers minor renovations (such as a new kitchen or bathroom suite) and more substantial projects, including demolishing, restoring or rebuilding parts of a property.
-At the very top end of the spectrum, we offer self-build mortgages where the owner can construct a new dwelling.
+When a home isn’t selling, one option is to make it work harder by either making it better suited to your lifestyle, or more compelling to a future buyer.
+At Investec, we tailor development loans to the scale of the project, from minor renovations such as a new kitchen or bathroom, through to demolishing, restoring or rebuilding parts of a property.
+At the very top end, we offer self-build mortgages, where an owner constructs an entirely new dwelling.

-One of the biggest client concerns is ensuring they have financing to cover any unseen occurrences, such as a project overrunning.
-Thanks to the long-term relationships we build with clients, we can take a view of their financial position, as well as the project risk.
-Instead of sticking to a rigid set of pre-defined criteria, we tailor our development loans, and we can provide lending for the entire lifecycle of the project and beyond.
+One of the biggest client concerns is having the financing to cover the unexpected, such as a project overrunning.
+Because of the long-term relationships we build, we can take a view of both the client’s wider financial position and the project risk, rather than sticking to a rigid set of pre-defined criteria.

 Buy a new home while delaying a sale